airi-14x/airi-14x.github.io/pages/projects.md

 ## Spring 2019
 ### [TheOdinProject-Sinatra-and-Basic-Rails](https://github.com/airi-14x/TheOdinProject-Sinatra-and-Basic-Rails)
-- Created projects to familiarise with the basics of Ruby on Rails.
+- Created projects to familiarise with the basics of Ruby on Rails and Sinatra.
 - Technologies: Ruby, Ruby on Rails, Sinatra, Heroku

 ## Winter 2019
 ### Internship Project at Morgan Stanley